 Notes.
-Percentage who reported talking on a cell phone while driving a car or other vehicle in the past 30 days. ^Percentage who reported one or more occurrences of texting or using an app on a cell phone while driving a car or other vehicle.
+Percentage who reported talking on a cell phone while driving a car or other vehicle in the past 30 days.
+Percentage who reported one or more occurences of texting or using an app on a cell phone while driving a car or other vehicle.
 The n-size displayed is the largest n-size across these questions.
 Because each question is asked individually, the n-size may vary.
-Not reporting due to the participation number is less than 10.